Irresistible Turkey Chili

 1 (28-ounce) can whole tomatoes

-3/4 cup water or stock
+3/4 cup water or chicken broth

-1 (15-ounce) can black beans, drained and rinsed
+1 (15-ounce) can black beans, drained and rinsed or 1 ½ cups cooked black beans

 Directions

 1Heat the oil in a large, deep pot over medium heat.
-Add the onions and mushrooms, and cook, frequently stirring, until they are tender and some of the edges are brown, about 7 minutes.
-Add the turkey, season generously with salt and pepper.
-Cook, breaking up the meat into crumbles, until most of it has browned, about 10 minutes.
+Add the onions and mushrooms, and cook, stirring occasionally, until they are tender and some edges brown, about 7 minutes.

-2Stir in garlic, chili powder, cumin, and the cinnamon.
+3Stir in the garlic, chili powder, cumin, and the cinnamon.
 Cook until the garlic and spices begin to toast, about 2 minutes.

-4Pour tomatoes into the skillet along with the water and rinsed beans.
-Stir then bring to a simmer.
-Taste the chili then adjust with additional salt, pepper, and chili powder.
-Reduce to a low simmer and cook until the liquid has reduced and chili has thickened; about 20 minutes.
+6Reduce to a low simmer and cook until the liquid has reduced and chili has thickened; about 20 minutes.

 Adam and Joanne's Tips

-• Ancho chili powder is dried, ground ancho peppers, while generic “chili powder” is usually a blend of ground chilies and other spices.
+- Ancho chili powder is dried, ground ancho peppers, while generic “chili powder” is usually a blend of ground chilies and other spices.
 Ancho chili powder is on the milder, sweet side.
 It’s incredibly rich in flavor and works beautifully in this chili, dusted onto meats or tossed with vegetables and roasted.
 There are a variety of options for buying.
 For this recipe, we used ancho chili powder from McCormick.
 Feel free to substitute other chili powders in this recipe.
-If you do switch things up a bit, add the chili powder slowly and taste for how spicy it makes the chili.
+If you switch things up a bit, add the chili powder slowly and taste how spicy it makes the chili.
 Amounts might vary.

-• Optional Toppings: Avocado, sour cream, shredded cheese, tortilla chips, sliced green onion
+- Optional toppings: Avocado, sour cream, shredded cheese, tortilla chips, sliced green onion

-• Nutrition Facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+- Nutrition Facts: The nutrition facts provided below are estimates.
+We have used the USDA database to calculate approximate values.

 If you make this recipe, snap a photo and hashtag it #inspiredtaste — We love to see your creations on Instagram and Facebook!
 Find us: @inspiredtaste